janzimmermann/m3-viewer-php-test/README.md

-# Customization tests with mirador-workshop
+# Tests with mirador-workshop

-This is a repository set up in order to get started with the customization of the Mirador viewer within the ZB-Lab.
+The viewer has a customized design

+This is a repository to find possibilities getting windows/catalog data from a POST request.

+The viewer should habe the possibility to setup further plugins.

 It is based on the [mirador-workshop](https://github.com/ProjectMirador/mirador-workshop) repository.